Commentaries & Fiction & Rarely-written Poems

 I passed Florida’s real estate exam on the first try in 2004.
 (Yeah, surprised me too.)
 It was a feat not accomplished by most licensure candidates, but I was also the one surrounded by industry sharks, I later found, ones who’d eat their mother’s for a few thousand bucks (or less, who knows).
 I thought my background — which had included decades of experience in economic development, government, nonprofits, self-employment, and technology — would naturally lend me to a successful career in real estate sales.
 It did not.

-I will use my long, slender fingers to bang on my Dell keyboard like a piano and entertain my readers while doing what I like to do best: research and write.
+So I’ve had lots of experiences and continue to have them.
+To document some of those experiences — and much more — I will use my long, slender fingers to bang on my Dell keyboard like a piano and entertain my readers while doing what I like to do best: research and write.
 Please follow me as I venture here to talk about our world.

 Want more?
 Here’s my resume for your perusal.